Phone: (215) 574-7284

 Send an e-mail to Julapa Jagtiani

-“Strategic Default on First and Second Lien Mortgages during the Financial Crisis,” Journal of Fixed Income (Spring 2011) 7-23.
-(With W.W.
-Lang)
+“Strategic Default on First and Second Lien Mortgages during the Financial Crisis” (with W. Lang), Journal of Fixed Income (Spring 2011), 7-23.

-“Enhancing Market Discipline in Banking: The Role of Subordinated Debt in Financial Regulatory Reform,” Journal of Economics and Business, 63 (2011), 1-22.
-(With D. Evanoff)
+“Enhancing Market Discipline in Banking: The Role of Subordinated Debt in Financial Regulatory Reform” (with D. Evanoff), Journal of Economics and Business, 63 (2011), 1-22.

-“The Mortgage and Financial Crises: The Role of Credit Risk Management and Corporate Governance,” Atlantic Economic Journal 38 (2010), Number 3, 295-316.
-(With W.W.
-Lang)
+“The Mortgage and Financial Crises: The Role of Credit Risk Management and Corporate Governance” (with W. Lang), Atlantic Economic Journal 38 (2010), No. 3, 295-316.

 “Understanding the Impact of the Merger Boom on Community Banks,” Federal Reserve Bank of Kansas City: Economic Review (Quarter 2, 2008), Volume 93, No. 2, 29-48.

 “The Role of Bank Advisors in Mergers and Acquisitions” (with A. Saunders, L. Allen, and S. Peristiani), Journal of Money, Credit, and Banking 36, No. 2 (April 2004), 197-224.

 “The Impact of Supervisory Disclosure on the Supervisory Process Effectiveness” (with R. Feldman and J. Schmidt) in Market Discipline in Banking: Theory and Evidence, edited by G. Kaufman in Research in Financial Services 15, Elsevier (December 2003) 33-55.

 “Merger Advisory Fees and Choice of Merger Advisors” (with W.C.
 Hunter), Review of Financial Economics 12 (2003), 65-81.